AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 ### Important Properties

-k-form → (n-k)-form
+$ \Omega^k_d (K) \rightarrow \Omega^{n - k}_d (\star K) $

+The discrete hodge star linearly maps discrete k-forms on mesh K to discrete (n-k)-forms on dual mesh $ \star $ K, where n is the number of dimensions of the space.

-$ ⟨ω^k, β^k ⟩v=ω^k∧⋆β^k $
+$ ⟨ω^k, β^k ⟩v = ω^k∧⋆β^k $

 The formula above displays the identity of the hodge star in the smooth case.
 The inner product of  two k-dimensional forms multiplied by their volume element is equal to the wedge product between the first form and the hodge star of the second form.
-The volume element encodes the metric and orientation, ensuring that the LHS has the same dimensions and sign as the righthand side.
-Due to this definition, it is inherantly a metric-dependent operator.
+The volume element encodes the metric and orientation, ensuring that the LHS has the same dimensions and sign as the right-hand side.
+Due to this definition, it is inherently a metric-dependent operator.

 $
 \frac{1}{|⋆σ^k |}